×

 Example:

-Go deeper with multimodal analysis.
-Record a mock styling session: the system evaluates eye contact, filler words, and pause timing while transcribing key moments and suggesting alternative prompts.
-For line leaders, it flags missing checks in a walk-through video.
+AI-assisted coaching combines multiple types of analysis.
+When a learner records a mock styling session, the system evaluates eye contact, filler words, and the timing of pauses while transcribing key moments and suggesting alternative prompts.
+For line leaders, it can review a walk-through video and highlight any required checks that were missed.

 Fairness and Consistency